Hate That I Love You: Chart performance

 "Hate That I Love You" debuted at number 98 on the US Billboard Hot 100 for the issue dated September 15, 2007.
 After eight weeks on the chart, the song reached number nine and stayed on the position for five non-consecutive weeks, before peaking at number seven on December 22, 2007, making it Rihanna's fifth top-ten single on this chart.
 The song stayed on the chart for total of 26 weeks, becoming Rihanna's sixth longest-running single on the US Billboard Hot 100, behind "Needed Me" (43 weeks), "We Found Love" (41 weeks), "Love on the Brain" (31 weeks), "Don't Stop the Music" (30 weeks) and "Umbrella" (27 weeks).
 "Hate That I Love You" also peaked at number three on the US Pop Songs chart and became Rihanna's fourth top-five single there.
 It also peaked at number 20 on the US Hot R&B/Hip-Hop Songs.
 The song was certified platinum by the Recording Industry Association of America (RIAA) on August 8, 2008, having sold more than one million downloads, but was less successful in Canada where it peaked at number 17 and stayed on the chart for 23 weeks.

 The song debuted on the Australian Singles Chart at number 48 on November 25, 2007.
-After three weeks on the chart, it reached number 14 where it stayed for one week.
+After three weeks on the chart, it reached number 14, where it stayed for one week.
 It was certified gold by the Australian Recording Industry Association (ARIA) denoting shipments of 35,000.
 Worldwide, the song's highest chart peak was on the New Zealand Singles Chart, where it reached number six.
-"Hate That I Love You" was certified gold by the Recording Industry Association of New Zealand (RIANZ) for selling more than 7,500 digital copies.
+"Hate That I Love You" was certified 2× platinum by the Recording Industry Association of New Zealand (RIANZ) for selling more than 60,000 digital copies.

 "Hate That I Love You" debuted at number 57 on the UK Singles Chart on October 20, 2007, where it peaked at number 15 on November 24, 2007, after six weeks on the chart.
 More than 150,000 copies of the song have been sold in the UK.
 "Hate That I Love You" reached number 13 in Ireland.
-In mainland Europe, the song achieved moderate success, reaching the top-thirty in ten countries.
+In mainland Europe, the song achieved moderate success, reaching the top thirty in ten countries.
 The single was most successful in Sweden, where it reached number 10 on the singles chart, and stayed at that position for two consecutive weeks.
 The song entered and peaked at number 16 on the French Singles Chart on January 12, 2008.
-It stayed at the peak position for two consecutive weeks, and spent 25 weeks on the chart.
+It stayed at the peak position for two consecutive weeks and spent 25 weeks on the chart.
 In Spain, the Spanglish version of "Hate That I Love You" charted on the Spanish Singles Chart.
 It entered the chart at number 39 on January 4, 2009.
-The following week it reached its peak of 37, becoming Rihanna's fourth top-fifty single on that chart.
+The following week, it reached its peak of 37, becoming Rihanna's fourth top-fifty single on that chart.
 It was certified triple platinum by the Productores de Música de España (PROMUSICAE) for selling more than 120,000 copies.